conan-io/conan-io.github.io/_posts/2026-08-19-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 ## Putting It Together with Conan and CMake

 The module map shown above needs the real location of the LunaSVG header.
-The consumer recipe obtains it from the package selected by Conan and generates the file during `conan install`.
+The consumer recipe obtains it from the package selected by Conan, generates the file during `conan install`, and passes its location to CMake as the `LUNASVG_MODULEMAP` variable.
 The important part of `generate()` is:

 {% raw %}
 ```python